High blood pressure (HBP) is a fairly common health issue in the US, with 75 million adults currently diagnosed with this condition.

 High blood pressure causes damage to your organs over time.
-However, it’s possible for blood pressure to rise suddenly and cause what is called a hypertensive crisis.
+However, it’s possible for BP to rise suddenly and cause what is called a hypertensive crisis.
 Hypertensive crises can manifest as either hypertensive urgency or hypertensive emergency.

 When checking your blood pressure, measurements over 180 for systolic and 120 for diastolic are warning flags.
 Wait a few minutes before you check again.
 If readings still exceed 180/120, then this is indicative of a hypertensive emergency.

 If left unchecked, a hypertensive emergency may have severe consequences.
 Possible outcomes of uncontrollable high blood pressure include:

 - Heart attack